JulieW23/rnapp/README.md

    `npm install` to install dependencies, then

-   `node /models/trello.js` to create the Trello database tables, then

-   `node /models/prosperworks.js` to create the Prosperworks database tables, then
+   `make tables` to create all database tables

    `npm start` to start the server

 ## Running Tests
 ### Trello Tests
 The test cases in tests/trello_tests.js test to see if data is correctly calculated and displayed in the app.
 * Make sure database tables are created.
-Database tables for Trello data can be created by running the command

-   `node models/trello.js`

 * Insert the data for the test cases with the command

-   `node tests/trello_tests.js`
+   `make trello_test`

 * Start the server with the command